Classes at Masque

 Syllabus: IDTA Medals.

 From the age of 7 years.
 Freestyle/disco is a high energy, fun modern dance class taught to lively dance music.
-In a progression from the old style disco with a slight latin influence, it involves runs, spins, kicks and leaps as well as many other diverse steps and movements with lots of different arm and hand actions.
-The music can be fast and ‘beaty’ or slow and sensuous, allowing dancers of all ages to use freedom of expression to enhance their style.
-It is a fun, fast and boucy class.
+In a progression from the old style disco, it involves runs, spins, kicks and leaps as well as many other diverse steps and movements with lots of different arm and hand actions.
+The music can be fast and ‘beaty’ or slow and atmospheric, allowing dancers of all ages to use freedom of expression to enhance their style.
+It is a fun, fast and bouncy class.

-Acro dance follows the Acrobatic Arts and IDTA syllabus.
+Acro dance follows the Acrobatic Arts and IDTA syllabi.
 These classes prepare students in strength and flexibility.
-They will learn many tricks, tumbles, balance,flips and contortion through careful training methods.
+They will learn many tricks, tumbling, balancing, aerial and contortion through careful training methods.
 This serves to enhance the dancers repertory by combining dance with acrobatics.

 Syllabus: Acrobatic Arts & IDTA

 This class is by invitation only.
 Our competitors work on group dances for both festivals and events.
-Students must take a minimum of ballet & modern jazz have shown a commitment to attending competitions for a period of time.
-Any pupils is welcome to start festivals as a soloist or duets.
+Students must take a minimum of ballet & modern jazz classes and have shown a commitment to attending competitions as a solo or duet performer for a period of time.
+Any pupil is welcome to start festivals as a soloist or duets.